dannymcgee/vscode-ng-html/README.md

 ![Screenshot](./screenshots-2.gif)
 ![Screenshot](./screenshots-3.gif)

+## Inline Templates
+Another small extension of mine, [TypeScript Grammar Extended](https://marketplace.visualstudio.com/items?itemName=dannymcgee.ts-grammar-extended), tokenizes template literals in the value of object members with a key of 'template' as embedded HTML.
+Since this extension replaces the default HTML grammar (see below), using them both in conjunction means that you can get all the benefits of this extension with your 'inline' Angular templates as well.

 ## A Note on Implementation
 Rather than defining "Angular HTML" as a wholly new language with these new features added on, this extension overrides/replaces the default HTML grammar that comes with VS Code.